FoGP logo

 Bio

 Daniel S. Cooper is principal investigator and scientific advisor for Friends of Griffith Park.
 Dan grew up in Pasadena with a passion for birds and nature.
 His academic credentials include: Harvard University, U.C.
 Riverside (MS), and UCLA Ecology and Evolutionary Biology (PhD).
-He is president of Cooper Ecological Monitoring.
+He is president of Cooper Ecological Monitoring and serves as the Deputy Executive Director for the Resource Conservation District of the Santa Monica Mountains.

 As one of California’s leading ornithologists, Dan published Important Bird Areas of California and has a list of scientific publications to his credit.
 He has served several functions for California Audubon, including Director of Bird Conservation.